 upper level job

-How much does a Life Sciences Research Scientist I make?
+How much does a Life Sciences Research Scientist I make in the United States?

 Life Sciences Research Scientist I Salaries by Percentile